xmartlabs/XLForm/README.md

 ---------------------------------

 1. Clone the repository `git@github.com:xmartlabs/XLForm.git`.
 Optionally you can fork the repository and clone it from your own github account, this approach would be better in case you want to contribute.
+2. Move to either the Objective-c or Swift [example folder](/Examples).
-2. Install cocoapod dependencies of example project.
-From the root folder of the cloned XLForm repository run `pod install`.
+3. Install example project cocoapod dependencies.
+From inside Objective-c or Swift example folder run `pod install`.
-3. Open XLForm workspace using XCode and run the project.
+4. Open XLForm or SwiftExample workspace using XCode and run the project.
 Enjoy!